easy-graph/easygraph-doc-source/docs_using_sphinx/hypergraph.rst

 Overview
 +++++++++++++

-We present a comprehensive, computation-effective, and storage-saving hypergraph library designed not only for in-depth hypergraph analysis but also for the growing field of hypergraph learning.
-The library, called EasyHypergraph, allows users from multiple disciplines to input hypergraph data, efficiently perform hypergraph analysis or hypergraph learning tasks on large-scale datasets by utilizing computational workflow, and gain insights from higher-order structures.
-EasyHypergraph’s broad capabilities and computational efficiency empower researchers and practitioners from various fields to effectively harness the potential of higher-order networks, sparking innovative solutions for practical problems.
+*EasyHypergraph** is a comprehensive, computation-effective, and storage-saving hypergraph computation tool designed not only for in-depth hypergraph analysis but also for the growing field of hypergraph learning.
+It bridges the gap between EasyGraph and higher-order relationships.
+EasyHypergraph is developed as an integrated module within the EasyGraph framework, maintaining full compatibility with its core architecture.

 Its architecture is shown as follows:

 .. image:: function_dynamic.png